kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch-ops-request/index.md

 ## What is ElasticsearchOpsRequest

 `ElasticsearchOpsRequest` is a Kubernetes `Custom Resource Definitions` (CRD).
-It provides a declarative configuration for the [Elasticsearch](https://www.elastic.co/guide/index.html) and [OpenSearch](https://opensearch.org/) administrative operations like database version upgrading, horizontal scaling, vertical scaling, etc. in a Kubernetes native way.
+It provides a declarative configuration for the [Elasticsearch](https://www.elastic.co/guide/index.html) and [OpenSearch](https://opensearch.org/) administrative operations like database version update, horizontal scaling, vertical scaling, etc. in a Kubernetes native way.

 ## ElasticsearchOpsRequest Specifications